-The three experimental models were placed simultaneously to obtain concrete rooftop surface temperature, water elements roof-pond temperatures, test-room indoor temperatures, and shaded outdoor temperatures.
+The three experimental models placed were simultaneously to obtain concrete rooftop surface temperature, water elements roof-pond temperatures, testroom indoor temperatures, and shaded outdoor temperatures.
 The test was conducted on the rooftop of Petra Christian University in Surabaya during the dry seasons of the humid tropical climate which was from June to November.
-The number of 1 m x 1 m x 1 m and a height of 0.3 m as indicated in Figure 3.
+The models were designed using similar materials and sizes with a dimension of 1 m x 1 m x 1 m and a height of 0.3 m as indicated in Figure 3.
 Each model was mounted at a 0.5 m distance from the rooftop surface.
 They were all constructed with thermal insulation to prevent solar radiation from overheating the four facades.
 The insulation layers are stated as follows:

 - a.
-Styrofoam 20 mm (interior)
+Styrofoam 20 mm (interior).

 - b.
-Kalsi board 4 mm (facades)
+Kalsi board 4 mm (facades).

 - c.
-Aluminium foil 1 mm (facades)
+Aluminium foil 1 mm (facades).

 - d.
-Air space 10 mm (cavity walls-facades)
+Air space 10 mm (cavity walls-facades).

 - e.
 Kalsi board 4 mm (facades).